 If you'd like to see some of Katrina's jewellery you can have a look here.

 Farley is Katrina’s partner in life, productivity and the pursuit of purse perfection.
-A practical lad, Farley helps design and make the purses, manage the books, make the market stalls, muck out the stables and herds the words.
+A practical lad, Farley helps design and make the products, manages the books, makes the market stalls, problem solves production and herds the words.
 His background includes an automotive trade, hospitality, classical music, leatherwork, arts writing, management, and a university degree in Anthropology and English Literature.
 The usual joke is 'what is it that Farley hasn't done?'
 Funnily enough, his nanna was also a seamstress.

-Fella - sorter of buttons and tangler of thread
+Fella - sorter of buttons and fluffer of fabrics

 Fella steered Kitty Came Home through its first 14 years, before leaving us (at age 19) to join ceiling cat.
 He instructed us in the need to arise at 5am to feed him and start our work, while he'd go back to bed, which was excellent for product-kittity.
 He'd often spend the days curled up between two of our sewing machines looking out the window or sit on a computer keyboard to write infinite repeat commands.